-Way back before we had kids, while “tramping” the soggy trails of New Zealand, I learned that even the most waterproof hiking boots can get wet inside.
-For instance, if (a) the “trail” is a 3 ft deep creek that you follow for 3 or 4 km, your boots are gonna get wet.
+Before we had kids, while “tramping” the soggy trails of New Zealand, I learned that even the most waterproof hiking boots can get wet inside.
+For instance, if (a) the “trail” is a 3 ft deep creek you follow for 3 or 4 km, your boots will get wet.
 Or, if (b) you decide you have to walk under a waterfall, your boots are gonna get wet.
 Or if (c) you leave your boots outside to air out and it starts to rain, bingo, they’re wet.

 Sometimes you’re going to want to wear those boots the next day.
 How to dry those boots?
 Stuff them with newspaper.
 When it gets wet, replace it.
 Best not to wad the paper too tightly.